tanjazlender/MicrobiomePrime/README.md

 File name: `metadata.csv` or `metadata.tsv`

-This file contains the information about the samples being analysed.
+This file contains the information about the samples being analyzed.

 The metadata file should include columns labeled `Sample`, which represents the names of the samples, and `Source`, which indicates the source of the microbiota for each sample.